Najrul787/Visual-composer/README.md

 Qvisual::end();
 ```
 Whene you finished your programe then you need to call this function.
-if you do not call this function on your programe will not work.
+if you do not call this function on your program it will not work.

 # Add addons
 ```php